-The Anti-racism and inclusion Workgroup began in 2020 to learn more about how best to address racism both in our synagogue and the larger community.
-We expanded our mission to increase inclusion at Ohavi Zedek and social justice.
-To get involved contact Nancy.
+The Anti-racism and inclusion Workgroup organized in 2020 to learn more about how best to address racism both in our synagogue and the larger community.

-- TO LEARN: We will practice self-reflection and be more informed about racism and other barriers to becoming a fully inclusive OZ community
+- TO LEARN: To practice self-reflection and be more informed about racism and other barriers to becoming a fully inclusive OZ community

-- TO MAKE CHANGES IN OZ We will make changes to OZ policies and practices that increase a sense of belonging for marginalized groups at OZ (interfaith families, people of color, people with different abilities, people with a range of views on Israel and Zionism, and others)
+- TO MAKE CHANGES: To change OZ policies and practices that increase a sense of belonging for marginalized groups at OZ (interfaith families, people of color, people with different abilities, people with a range of views on Israel and Zionism, and others)

 - TO CONNECT TO COMMUNITY: We will increase our presence and deepen our relationships with the non-Jewish community in support of social justice

-We create, lead and collaborate on short term and ongoing projects under these categories.
-We welcome those with new projects as well as those who want to join current projects.
-Please get it touch!
+The group created, lead and collaborated on short term and ongoing projects under these categories.
+If you would like to explore current opportunities or have ideas, please get it touch!

 Want to do social action in our community?
 HERE are organizations with work for volunteers.